accessiblepixel/oneclickaccessibility2-fork/readme.txt

 4. Negative Contrast Mode

 == Changelog ==
+= 2.2.0 - 2025-05-16 =
+* Fix: Backported the fixes from Elementor's "Legacy" version to this version -
+* Mainly the XSS admin vulnerability, reported ([here](https://patchstack.com/database/wordpress/plugin/pojo-accessibility/vulnerability/wordpress-one-click-accessibility-plugin-3-1-0-cross-site-scripting-xss-vulnerability)
+* Changed: Changed plugin name, directory and links to disconnect it from the WordPress Plugins Repository so it can't be autoupdated
+* New: Support for the OpenDyslexic font, rather than the 'Readable Font' from earlier, to better support those with dyslexia.
+* Not tested: I'm not sure what version of PHP is required.
+I tested it with PHP8.2 and WordPress 6.8.1, so I updated the tested to version, but didn't touch the minimum or required php version.

 = 2.1.0 - 2022-12-18 =
 * New: Added custom element ID for "Skip Content" link ([#35](https://github.com/pojome/one-click-accessibility/issues/35)), ([#36](https://github.com/pojome/one-click-accessibility/issues/36))